hidayat365/yii2-accounting/README.md

 BiruniLabs Accounting
 ============================

-BiruniLabs Accounting is a simple General Ledger Application which currently supports double entry, single entry, and multi currency.
+BiruniLabs Accounting is a simple General Ledger Application, developed as a proof of concept for larger project.
+Currently only supports double entry, single entry, multi currency, and project and department allocation.

 Developed using Yii 2 Framework and PostgreSQL database.
 Currently only PostgreSQL is supported since some of the reports is using *Common Table Expression* (*CTE*) which MySQL does not support.